AngellusMortis/django_microsoft_auth/docs/usage.rst

 3. Create a `Azure AD App <https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade>`_.
-   After you register the app, make sure you click on "Certificates & Secrets" and generate a new Cleint Secret.
+   After you register the app, make sure you click on "Certificates & Secrets" and generate a new Client Secret.

     .. important::